-The International Business Machines Corporation, better known simply as IBM, is a world leader in IT products and services, covering the gamut from enterprise applications, to middleware and operating systems, to computing systems, storage, cloud computing and business analytics.
+The International Business Machines Corporation, better known simply as IBM, is a world leader in IT products and services.
+It covers IT comprehensively, from enterprise applications, to middleware and operating systems, to computing systems, storage, cloud computing and business analytics.

-IBM was incorporated in the state of New York in 1911 as the Computing-Tabulating-Recording Company (C-T-R).
-The company became known as "Big Blue," most likely because of the color of its mainframes in the late 1960s.
-IBM is a Fortune 100 company with revenues exceeding $92.8 billion, and employs over 403,000 full-time individuals worldwide plus an additional 24,000 complementary employees.
+IBM became known as "Big Blue," most likely because of the color of its mainframes in the late 1960s.
 Some of IBM's best-known product brands include B2, Lotus, Tivoli and WebSphere.
 Today, the company is making its name known with Watson, IBM's cognitive technology.

 IBM Certification Program Overview

-A company as large and revered as IBM is bound to have a well-developed certification program, and indeed it does.
-The IBM Professional Certification Program boasts almost 300 certifications.
+A company as large, widely followed and revered as IBM is bound to have a well-developed certification program, and indeed it does.
+The IBM Professional Certification Program boasts almost 300 credentials.

 In the past, IBM classified its certifications according to software, hardware, IBM PureSystems, solutions and "other."
-While individual certs still fall into those general categories, certification classifications have been revamped to more closely align with the company's product portfolio.
-IBM currently classifies its certifications across nine main categories including:
+While individual certifications may still fall into those general categories, certification classifications have been revamped to more closely align with the company's product portfolio.
+IBM currently classifies its certifications across 11 main categories: